 Cooperative Admissions Guidelines

 Some pharmacy schools voluntarily participate in the AACP Cooperative Admissions Guidelines (CAG), also known as admissions traffic rules.
-The guidelines are below.
-Download a list of colleges and schools participating in the CAG during the current application cycle.
-The list is updated at the beginning of each cycle.
-If you are accepted to a pharmacy school and decide not to enroll for any reason, you should immediately notify the school of your decision, regardless of the school's CAG participation status.
+The guidelines for applicants are below.
+View the PharmCAS School Directory to see a list of colleges and schools participating in the CAG during the current application cycle.
+To locate, select “Yes” in the CAG Status filter and click “Apply Filter.”
+Applicants who are accepted to a Pharm.D. program and decide not to enroll for any reason are instructed to immediately notify the school of their decision, regardless of the school’s CAG participation status.

 PharmCAS Participating School and College Responsibilities

 - updated their admissions decisions through WebAdMIT at least weekly throughout the application cycle;

 - send their final decisions by theyearly date determined by PharmCAS (including early decision); and